Over Fluxing in Transformer

 B ∝ V/f

-Thus the flux density in the core is directly proportional to the ratio of V/f if the number of turns of the primary is fixed.
-For on load tap changer transformer, the number of turns is not fixed but changes according to the output voltage requirement so we will also discuss the flux density in the core with the tap changer is not at the center tap position.
+Thus, the flux density in the core is directly proportional to the ratio of V/f if the number of turns of the primary is fixed.
+For the on-load tap changer transformer, the number of turns is not fixed but changes according to the output voltage requirement, so we consider the flux density in the core with the tap changer, not at the center tap position.

-The over fluxing in the transformer happens with an increase in the supply voltage or decrease of the supply frequency.
-If the transformer has tap changer and the number of turns is reduced to increase the secondary voltage the flux density in the core will increase.
-The designer always takes the margin of increase in the flux due to tap changer operation.
-Also, the margin of allowable increase of voltage and decrements of the frequency is taken into consideration while designing the transformer.
+The over-fluxing in the transformer happens with an increase in the supply voltage or a decrease in the supply frequency.
+If the transformer has a tap changer and the number of turns is reduced to increase the secondary voltage, the flux density in the core will increase.
+The designer always takes the margin of increase in the flux due to the tap changer operation.
+Also, the margin of allowable increase of voltage and decrease of frequency are considered while designing the transformer.

 Reasons for transformer Over fluxing :

-Why important to keep the flux constant in the core?
+Why is it important to keep the flux constant in the core?

 The rated maximum flux density of the CRGO core is 1.9 Tesla.
 The transformer core gets saturated if the flux density is more than 1.9 Tesla.
-The transformer is designed at the flux density of 1.73 Tesla in order to have the 10 % margin in the flux density.
+The transformer is designed to have a flux density of 1.73 Tesla and a 10 % margin in the flux density.
 If the flux density in the core is below 1.9, the flux is confined in the core because the permeability of the core is more than the permeability of surrounding materials.

 What happens if the flux density in the core goes above the saturation point of the CRGO core?

 The flux remains confined in the core if the flux density is below the rated flux density of the core.
-If the flux density exceeds beyond the maximum rated flux density, the flux starts linking to other parts of the transformer through the air.
+If the flux density exceeds the maximum rated flux density, the flux starts linking to other parts of the transformer through the air.
 Beyond the saturation point, the flux density of the core becomes constant, and the additional flux starts linking to the steel parts and induces the eddy current in the loops.
-The eddy current heats up the structural parts and it will raise the temperature of the core.
-The core of the transformer can get damaged if the over fluxing is allowed for a longer period.
+The eddy current heats the structural parts, and it will raise the temperature of the core.
+The transformer’s core can get damaged if the over-fluxing is allowed for extended periods.

-Moreover, if the core of the transformer is over excited it operates in the non-linear region of the B-H curve.
-The exciting current is no more sinusoidal and generates harmonics.
-The 5th order harmonics is produced when the core of the transformer gets saturated.
+Moreover, if the transformer’s core is overexcited, it operates in the nonlinear region of the B-H curve.
+The exciting current is no longer sinusoidal and generates harmonics.
+The 5th-order harmonic is produced when the core of the transformer gets saturated.

 The higher frequency current tends to flow at the outer surface of the winding conductor because of the skin effect.
-The effective area of the conductor gets reduced and its resistance increases.
-This all causes the higher I^2*R loss, and cause additional heat loss in the winding.
-Also, the higher frequency current cause temperature rise of the transformer core on account of eddy current as the eddy current loss is proportional to the square of the frequency.
-If the transformer is operated on over fluxing for a longer period of the time, the laminated stamping insulation is apt to fail.
-Therefore, the transformer must not be operated under over fluxing.
+The effective area of the conductor gets reduced, and its resistance increases.
+This all causes the higher I2R loss and cause additional heat loss in the winding.
+Also, the higher frequency current causes temperature rise of the transformer core on account of the eddy current as the eddy current loss is proportional to the square of the frequency.
+If the transformer is operated on over-fluxing for a longer period, the laminated stamping insulation is apt to fail.
+Therefore, the transformer must not be operated under over-fluxing.

-The over fluxing in the transformer can be judged by inspecting the transformer during the maintenance.
-The over fluxing cause temperature rise of the core, winding and the transformer parts.
-The temperature rise adversely affects the useful life of the transformer life.
-The transformer oil properties get changed with temperature increase.
-The dissolved gas analysis (DGA) must be performed once in a year to check the health of the transformer.
-The heating cause discoloring of the paint of the tank, carbonized material in the transformer oil, discoloring of the insulation of the winding and blistering of the paint.
+The over-fluxing in the transformer can be judged by inspecting the transformer during maintenance.
+The over fluxing causes a temperature rise in the core, winding, and transformer parts.
+The rise in temperature adversely affects the useful life of the transformer.
+The transformer oil properties change with temperature increase.
+The dissolved gas analysis (DGA) must be performed once a year to check the transformer’s health.
+The heating causes discoloring of the tank’s paint, carbonized material in the transformer oil, discoloring of the insulation of the winding, and blistering of the paint.

 Permissible flux density:

 The saturation flux density of the Colled rolled grain oriented(CRGO) core is 1.9 Tesla.
-As per the present design practice, the peak rated value of the flux density is kept about 1.7 Tesla which is about 0.9 times of the rated value.
-The design margin of 10 % in the flux density is kept for taking care of increased flux density with an increase in the system voltage or with a decrease in the system frequency and the thermal time constant of transformer heated parts.
+As per the present design practice, the peak rated value of the flux density is kept at about 1.7 Tesla, which is about 0.9 times the rated value.
+The design margin of 10 % in the flux density is kept to take care of increased flux density with an increase in the system voltage or a decrease in the system frequency and the thermal time constant of transformer heated parts.

-The maximum over fluxing in transformer shall not exceed 110%. the transformer can be continuously operated at 110 % of the designed flux density.
-However, the operation of the transformer above 110% and up to 130 % of the flux density can be allowed for a shorter period of the time.
-If the flux density increases to 140 % the transformer shall be tripped instantaneously to avoid the permanent damage.
+The maximum over-fluxing in the transformer shall not exceed 110%.
+The transformer can continuously operate at 110 % of the designed flux density.
+However, the operation of the transformer above 110% and up to 130 % of the flux density can be allowed for a shorter period.
+If the flux density increases to 140 %, the transformer shall be tripped instantaneously to avoid permanent damage.

-The below-given table shows the permissible over fluxing of the transformer.
+The table shows the permissible over-fluxing of the transformer.